ryanparsons7/bluetooth_analyser/README.md

 - Install Wireshark + TShark.
 - Run "Bluetooth Analyser.py" with Python 3 ("py Bluetooth Analyser.py" in Powershell)
 - Press "Import PCAP" and select the file you wish to import.
-- Click various packets to discover more information regarding their data and structure.
+- Click a packet to discover more information regarding the data and structure.
+- Clicking the advertising data allows you to analyse the data entries for that advertising packet.

 ## Live Capture
 - Install Wireshark + TShark.